mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch4-vpc.md

         * Automatically scales
         * Can reside in only one subnet that must be public
         * Must create default route to direct internet bound traffic to the gateway
-        * Doesn't use an ENI so cannot have security group applied
+        * Doesn't use an ENI so cannot have a security group applied
       * NAT instance
         * EC2 instance using a preconfigured Linux-based AMI
         * Doesn't automatically scale